Culture of Morocco: Classical antiquity

+During the pre-Roman era in Morocco (the Kingdom of Mauretania), numerous tribes inhabited the region.
+Strabo provides details about one of the major confederations known as the Mauri (or Maurusians).
+These people were nomadic, with each tribe led by a clan chief.
+They maintained distinct aesthetic customs, such as wearing elaborate adornments, gold jewelry, and ostrich feathers.
+They wore their hair braided and beaded, and kept their beards tightly curled.
+Like their neighbors in the Numidian kingdoms (the Masaesyli and Massyli), they were skilled warriors who wielded the machaera (a short sword) and the javelin, and were adept horsemen.
+Cavalry has always played a vital role in the culture of North African lands.

+Berber leaders of and especially the kings of Mauretania (and Numidia) like Bocchus I practiced polygamy, maintaining large numbers of wives and fathering dozens of children, depending on their resources.

+Muslim conquest of the Maghreb

+In the period after the Muslim conquest of the Maghreb, the territory experienced Berber rebellion, which created smaller independent principalities independent of the Umayyad Caliphate, such as the Barghawata.
+This period was also the beginning of Arab migrations and gradual process of Arabization.

 Language

 Modern Standard Arabic and Standard Moroccan Berber are the official languages of Morocco, while Moroccan Arabic is the national vernacular dialect; Berber languages are spoken in some mountain areas, such as Tarifit, spoken by 3.2%, Central Atlas Tamazight, spoken by 7.4%, and Tashelhit, spoken by 14.2%.
+Berber is a prominent element of the Moroccan cultural heritage.
 According to the 2024 census, 99.2%, or almost the entire literate population of Morocco, could read and write in Arabic, whereas only 1.5% of the population could read and write in Berber.
 Varieties of Judeo-Arabic have also traditionally been spoken in Morocco.
 Foreign languages, particularly French, English, and Spanish, are also spoken in urban centers such as Tangier or Casablanca.
 With all of these languages, code-switching is an omnipresent phenomenon in Moroccan speech and media.

 Arabic

 Classical Arabic, a formal rather than natural language, is used primarily in formal, academic, and religious settings.
 Moroccan Arabic, in its various regional and contextual forms, is used more often in casual situations, at home, and on the street.
 Hassaniya is another dialect of Arabic spoken in the south of Morocco.